 Writing: I’ve written about heroes for Atlas Obscura, AI for the Miami Herald, failure for Kickstarter, and translation for Are.na.
 My debut essay collection, Papel sensible, came out in 2022 with Planeta, the world largest Spanish-language publisher.
 You can find it on Amazon, Barnes & Nobles, Buscalibre, and bookstores in Colombia.

-Press: Here’s an interview about design and digital rights for AdobeXD, another one on AIGA’s Eye on Design, and a couple of appearances on CBC: one podcast on failure and a tv interview on AI.
-In Spanish, I’ve spoken to El Tiempo, Infobae, and CityTV, and more.
+Press: I recently joined the Wonks & War Rooms podcast and Charlas con Charli to talk about AI and image manipulation.
+I’ve talked about design and digital rights with AdobeXD, and AIGA’s Eye on Design.
+I’ve talked to CBC twice, once about failure and another time about AI.
+In Spanish, I’ve spoken to El Tiempo, Infobae, CityTV, and more.
 El Colombiano selected Papel sensible as one of the 22 books of 2022.